Triple-T/gradle-play-publisher/README.md

 Manually setting up in-app subscriptions files is not recommended.
 [Bootstrap them instead](#quickstart) with `./gradlew bootstrapListing --subscriptions`.

-Each subscription bootstraps with additional metadata-file (`subscriptions/<subscription product id>.metadata.json`) which should contains `regionsVersion` code (https://developers.google.com/android-publisher/api-ref/rest/v3/RegionsVersion, latest is `2022/02`).
-Using this field will ensure that creating and updating the resource with an older region's version and set of regional prices and currencies will succeed even though a new version is available.
-Currently, there is no way to get this value from the Google Play Developer API, so you should manually set regions version for each subscription metadata file.
+Each subscription file must have an associated metadata file (`subscriptions/<subscription product id>.metadata.json`) that contains JSON of the form `{"regionsVersion": ...}`.
+The `regionsVersion` is described [here](https://developers.google.com/android-publisher/api-ref/rest/v3/RegionsVersion).
+The Google Play Developer API does not have a way to get the latest regions version, so unfortunately bootstrapping uses a hardcoded value that you may need to fix.

 ## Working with product flavors